Pune district: Rail

 Although express trains on these routes skip many smaller stations, local "passenger trains" stop at each station.

+Suburban Rail

 A suburban rail system, operated by Central Railway, connects Pune to its suburbs and neighboring villages west of the city.
 The system has two routes: from Pune Junction to Lonavala and to Talegaon.
 Five trains operate on the Pune Junction-Talegaon route, and eighteen trains operate on the Pune Junction-Lonavla route.
 Eight passenger trains run between Pune Junction and Daund as suburban trains, making the Pune-Daund section a third suburban route.
 Major stations on this route are at Loni Kalbhor and Urali Kanchan.

 Healthcare

+Healthcare in the district is provided by private and public facilities.
+Primary care is provided by practitioners of Allopathic medicine as well as traditional and alternative medicine (i.e. Ayurved, Homeopathy and Unani).
+For minor and chronic ailments, people in the district often rely on practitioners of traditional medicine.

-The district has three government hospitals (Sassoon Hospital, Budhrani and Dr. Ambedkar Hospital) and a number of private hospitals, including MJM Hospital, Sahyadri Hospital, Jahangir Hospital, Sancheti Hospital, Aditya Birla Memorial Hospital, KEM Hospital, Ruby Hall Clinic and Dinanath Mangeshkar Hospital.
-The above-mentioned hospitals are all in the Pune City.
+Thedistrict is served by three government hospitals: Sassoon Hospital, Budhrani and Dr Ambedkar Hospital.
+There are also a number of private hospitals in the city of Pune such as Ranka Hospital, Sahyadri, Jahangir Nursing Home, Sancheti Hospital, Aditya Birla Memorial Hospital, KEM Hospital, Ruby Hall, Naidu Hospital and Smile Inn Dental Clinic Pune.